edchelstephens/docker-for-web-developers/NOTES.md

   `docker run -d --net=isolated_network --name nodeapp -p 8000:3000 edchelstephens/express_site:1`

   which is really long and difficult.
 No need for this anymore, just configure in docker-compose.yml, build and run with docker-compose up

+Options with `docker-compose up`

+Do not recreate services that depends on something wiht --no-deps

+`docker-compose up --no-deps node`

+- This rebuilds node image and stop, destroy and recreate only the node image
+- Just rebuild this single service, excluding dependencies